 Some of the grape varietals he has planted on his seven-hectare vineyard in Graves dating back to Roman era, like Castet, Mancin, Tarney Coulant and Marselan, are from pre-phylloxera times that are not allowed by INOA rules in Bordeaux blends anymore while his Cabernet Sauvignon and Merlot vines are more than 40 years old.
-The fruit for Liber Pater Blanc and sweet wine comes from 80 year old Sémillon vines.
+The fruit for Liber Pater Blanc and sweet wine comes from 80-year-old Sémillon vines.

 Pasquet highlights this point while talking about his wine even though the rare varietals have been added only from Liber Pater 2015 vintage onwards.
-However because of the inclusion of these non-AOC varietals, his wine can only be sold as Vin de France and he cannot use Graves appellation on his label.
+However, because of the inclusion of these non-AOC varietals, his wine can only be sold as Vin de France and he cannot use Graves appellation on his label.

-He has planted some of these vines at extremely high density of upto 20,000 vines per hectare, contrary to local wine-making rules, for which he was penalised, though Pasquet in his defence says that he took permission in 2010 to do so.
+He has planted some of these vines at extremely high density of up to 20,000 vines per hectare, contrary to local wine-making rules, for which he was penalised, though Pasquet in his defence says that he took permission in 2010 to do so.

 He keeps his yields extremely low and his annual production is limited to only 200 cases.
-If the harvest is not upto the mark he does not make any wine, like it happened in the years 2008, 2012 & 2013 when he declassified the entire crop.
+If the harvest is not up to the mark he does not make any wine, like it happened in the years 2008, 2012 & 2013 when he declassified the entire crop.
 Some say this a ploy to justify the high price he charges for his wine.
-Since production is so miniscule, his wines are not available in the market and are only sold on allocation to rich customers and collectors mostly in China, Hongkong, Dubai, Russia and a few places in Europe,
+Since production is so minuscule, his wines are not available in the market and are only sold on allocation to rich customers and collectors mostly in China, Hongkong, Dubai, Russia and a few places in Europe,

 All this coupled with the fine sand and gravel terroir of Graves, imparts a uniqueness to his wines and in Loïc Pasquet’s own words, “My wines taste exactly like a Graves wine did at the time of Bordeaux Wine Classification of 1855”.

 No stranger to controversy, Pasquet was indicted in 2016 for falsely claiming EU subsidies for promotional work.
 The case was settled after he paid a hefty fine.
-He also saw some of his vines which he call ‘historical treasures’ vandalised.
+He also saw some of his vines which he calls ‘historical treasures’ vandalised.
 A price you have to pay when you try to be different from everyone else in the region.
 Also as someone rightly said that a little controversy and drama does no harm to a brand.

-The fact however remains that Pasquet’s iconic wines are most expensive in Bordeaux and not without a reason.
+The fact, however, remains that Pasquet’s iconic wines are most expensive in Bordeaux and not without a reason.
 When you taste Liber Pater Bordeaux, you taste a piece of French history.